 This Alameda Tudor Cottage, located at 3143 NE 32nd Place, was built in 1929 by architect and builder Albert H. Irwin.
 Irwin built more than 25 Tudor Cottage and Tudor-Norman farmhouse style homes in Alameda, Beaumont, Portland Heights and other locations.
-For more information on Albert Irwin, click into my page about The Builders.
+For more information on Albert Irwin, click into a profile I’ve written about him in The Builders.
 Photo Courtesy of Albert Irwin Collection-Paul Crocker.

 - References to an earlier time period;